List of Babylon 5 characters: Morden

 Morden was played by Ed Wasser.
 He is a recurring antagonist in the show and is arguably the face of the primary villains of the series during its first four seasons, as he often manipulates the series' other characters for the Shadows' sinister purposes.

 Morden serves as the spokesman on behalf of the Shadows, an ancient and incredibly powerful alien race whom he refers to as his "associates."
 Although outwardly polite and gracious, he represents a dangerous hidden agenda.
-Any conversation is overheard by two or three cloaked Shadows, who accompany him at all times and work through him as seen both in the television series and in the novel Babylon 5: The Passing of the Techno-Mages - Invoking Darkness.
+Any conversation is overheard by two or three cloaked Shadows, who accompany him and work through him as seen both in the television series and in the novel Babylon 5: The Passing of the Techno-Mages - Invoking Darkness.
 Indoctrinated by the Shadows after his capture during an expedition to Z'ha'dum, the Shadows' homeworld, he has accepted to serve because of the Shadows' manipulation of his guilt of the death of his wife and child and because they promise to save his family who he believed were trapped in hyperspace.
 When pushed, Morden drops any pretense of friendliness, openly threatening anyone who presents any difficulty to his associates.

 Morden was killed and beheaded by Londo in 2261, during the efforts to expunge the Shadow influence from Centauri Prime.
 His head was placed upon a pike on the Centauri royal grounds, a gift from Londo to his aide, Vir Cotto, who mocks him in the exact manner he said he would, back when Morden had asked Vir what the latter wanted.

-He did, however, make a final appearance during the Brakiri holy day, the Day of the Dead, in 2262, in which the living are able to consult with apparitions of the dead.
+He made a final appearance during the Brakiri holy day, the Day of the Dead, in 2262, in which the living are able to consult with apparitions of the dead.
 All the characters who answered the Shadow Question got exactly what they asked for, although Vir was the only one who was satisfied with the results.